Late time tails and nonlinear memories in asymptotically de Sitter spacetimes: Summary and Future Work

-In the future, we might consider the scalar field at null infinity within the late time regime.
-This point could be quite tricky in de Sitter spacetime, where there exists a cosmological horizon.
-We may also consider more general matter distributions or perhaps an astrophysical systems.
+To further develop the work here, we may consider more general matter distributions or perhaps dynamical astrophysical systems.
 It could be of physical interest to extend our late time analysis to that of intermediate times, to understand the full causal structure of the scalar signal.
-We also wish to extend the scalar analysis here to that of gravitational waves -- and ask: what sort of nonlinear gravitational memories are there in asymptotically de Sitter spacetimes?
+We also wish to extend the analysis here to that of gravitational waves -- and ask: what sort of nonlinear gravitational memories are there in asymptotically de Sitter spacetimes?